Why you should trust CardRatings.com

 Maybe you’ve heard that you should have more than one credit card in your wallet or, conversely, maybe you’ve heard that one credit card is all anyone needs.
-There are good arguments for either approach, but whether having more than one piece of plastic in your wallet is a good idea really depends what you want to get from your credit cards.
+There are solid arguments for either approach, but whether having more than one piece of plastic in your wallet is a good idea really depends what you want to get from your credit cards.

 Consider this: You have one card that earns 2% cash back on gas purchases, but only 1% on everything else, including dining out.
 Spend $100 on gas one month and $500 on dining out and you’ve earned $7 cash back for the month.
 Not bad, but not exactly a stellar rewards return.

-2. Combine transferable points cards
+2) Combine transferable points cards

 With me so far?
-OK, well, at the Chase website, you can “combine points.”
+Okay, well, at the Chase website, you can “combine points.”
 That is, you can transfer points earned on your Chase Freedom® and Chase Freedom Unlimited® cards to your Chase Sapphire Preferred® card and then utilize the 25% bonus on travel redemptions offered to Sapphire Preferred® cardholders.

 The point being, you can do a lot with your points when your cards are with the same credit card issuer.
-Furthermore, having two cards, even two similar cards, can help you when it comes to point No. 3:
+Furthermore, having two cards, even two similar cards, can help you when it comes to point number three…

-3. Give yourself a debt utilization cushion
+3) Give yourself a debt utilization cushion

 Believe it or not, having numerous credit cards can actually help your credit score.
 In fact, opening a new card might actually bump your score UP rather than down.
 Here’s why:

-Sure, if you’re irresponsible or unlucky with numerous credit cards, you can do an incredible amount of damage to your credit score and history, but if you have plenty of income, and you pay your bills without fail, multiple credit cards will help build your score.
+Sure, if you’re irresponsible or unlucky with numerous credit cards, you can do an incredible amount of damage to your credit score and history, but if you have plenty of income, and you pay your bills without fail, multiple credit cards can help build your score.
 And that’s, in part, because of what’s known as your debt utilization ratio.

-The way credit scores are calculated, and the way lenders see it, you’re a better credit risk if you have, say, three credit cards and never use more than 30% of the available credit across all your cards than if you only have one credit card and are using 90% of it.
+The way credit scores are calculated, and the way lenders see it, is that you’re a better credit risk if you have, say, three credit cards and never use more than 30% of the available credit across all your cards than if you only have one credit card and are using 90% of it.
 Remember this, too, even if you are paying off that one credit card every single month, your credit card issuer might be reporting your balance to the credit scoring agencies right at the end of your billing cycle, or when your balance is at its highest.
 That means the scoring agencies every month believe you’re all but maxing out your card, but they never see your information when that balance is near zero.

 There is a certain perverse logic to it.
 If you have three credit cards and aren’t coming close to maxing out your total credit, it does show a certain amount of willpower and responsibility.
 If you have one credit card and you’re constantly dancing near the limit, however, you can understand why that might be a red flag to a lender.